Gunpowder Heart by Camila Urrutia | Revenge drama in Guatemala City

 More Info

 When a gun appears in a film, the expectation is that it will make fire sooner or later.
 This tension is the center around which the story of Camila Urrutia’s first feature, Gunpowder Heart, revolves.
 Shaped from the director’s own personal experiences growing up as a queer woman in Guatemala City, it begins with 22-year-old Maria (Vanessa Hernandez) showing off her new gun to her girlfriend Claudia (Andrea Henry), who, like the audience, is immediately filled with dread.
-When one night a group of local men attacks the girls, Maria finds a target for her weapon, and Claudia must decide whether to help her seek revenge.
+When, one night, a group of local men attacks the girls, Maria finds a target for her weapon, and Claudia must decide whether to help her seek revenge.

 Real-world realities and themes